velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 "Are you sure?"

-"Be kinda silly for you wash all over just on account of me."
+"Be kinda silly for you to wash all over again just on account of me."

 I laugh.
 "Vi, I barely washed in the first place.
 And you know how helpless I am when it comes to my hair."